dzakiazhari/daily-payslips-generator/README.md

 4. Input the number of workers with remaining debts.

+5. Press arrow key up for prompt history.

-5. Input the name, debt, and remaining debt for each worker with remaining debts.
+6. Input the name, debt, and remaining debt for each worker with remaining debts.

-6. The program will generate a markdown table for each worker's payslip.
+7. The program will generate a markdown table for each worker's payslip.

 ### Files